 Today’s post looks at just a few of the benefits of swimming each week, both physically and sociably.
 For a look at other sport and fitness hobby ideas, please see our top five article.

 Swimming can provide your body with a complete workout and counts as both a muscular and cardiovascular workout.
 During a single swimming session, you will burn more calories and build up more muscle mass than other workouts.
 Because of the resistance that the water gives – it’s around 800 times denser than air.

-According to Speedo, 30 minutes of swimming can burn up to 350 calories.
+According to Swimming.org, 30 minutes of swimming can burn up to 450 calories, depending on the stroke you choose.
 This intense workout means that your heart and lungs work harder to pump oxygen around your body, which in turn leads to better cardiovascular health.

 Swimming can be seen as a mini-resistance workout, as you kick with your legs and push through the water with your arms and shoulders.
 Your core also works hard as your swim, which will help your abs and hips.